What Is Product Liability Insurance?

 It shouldn’t be surprising that specific industries experience more claims than others.
 The cost of product liability insurance varies based on factors like:

 - Your industry

 - Business location

 How Do I Get Product Liability Insurance?

-Whether you’re a retailer, re-seller, e-commerce store, or small local business, you should carefully consider getting product liability insurance.
+Whether you’re a retailer, re-seller, e-commerce store, or small local business, you should carefully consider getting product liability coverage.
 And now that you know what it is, you’re probably wondering where to get it.

-In addition to getting a quote from your local insurance agent, you may also want to try an insurance policy comparison tool like CoverWallet, which provides a side-by-side view of the top insurers, liability coverage options, and pricing for your location and industry.
+In addition to getting a quote from your local insurance company, you may also want to try an insurance policy comparison tool like CoverWallet, which provides a side-by-side view of the top insurers, liability coverage options, and pricing for your location and industry.
 And the best part?
 It’s free to check.